-Proof writers drew connections between lemmas based on commonalities in the statements, despite some differences.
+An important aspect of reuse was finding a chunk of code that the proof writer believed would sufficiently resemble the situation at hand.
+Proof writers drew connections by identifying conceptual commonalities despite surface differences.
 L3 identified a relevant prior lemma because the underlying "patterns of computation" in the functions involved were essentially the same, even though the literal "computational object"s differed.
-C1 said if they had a proof where, for example, lists are an instance of the functor typeclass, they might adapt this to prove that the same data structure is also an instance of a different typeclass (e.g., lists are traversible functors) or that a different data structure is an instance of the same typeclass (e.g., trees are functors).
+C1 said if they had a proof where, for example, lists are an instance of the functor typeclass, they could see adapting this to prove that the same data structure is also an instance of a different typeclass (e.g., lists are traversible functors) or that a different data structure is an instance of the same typeclass (e.g., trees are functors).

-In addition to identifying similarities in proof structure across lemmas, participants also identified opportunities for reuse within the same lemma.
+In addition to identifying similarities in proof structure across lemmas, proof writers also identified opportunities for reuse within the same lemma.
 C2's task, for example, was to extend an existing proof after new typing rules were added.
 They frequently looked to previously proven cases, chosen based on their type theoretic knowledge of which "derivations sort of have the same shape," such as when "substitutions are in the same places."